FIELD AUDIT · SHUFFLE/MINES

 The Shuffle grid press-your-luck mechanic is canonical Mines.
 The HMAC derivation is identical to Stake's scheme.
 The expected 99 percent factor matches standard cluster; the SHFL layer differentiates.

 The per-grid fairness verification works the standard way at Shuffle.
-The seven-step routine applies.
+For players who want to Shuffle Mines verify fairness on a sample they captured themselves, the seven-step routine applies.
 The Shuffle-specific application:

 Shuffle Mines fairness verification routine